elviorodriguez/DiscobaMultimer/acetylation_related_complexes/benchmark_dataset_generation/README.md

 # Benchmark dataset generation
 This contains the files needed to generate the benchmark dataset used in the original paper.
-It contains a file with a manually curated database of INTERACTORS, taken from literature.
-As NON-INTERACTORS database,
+It contains a file XXXXXXXXXXXXXXXXXXXX with a manually curated database of INTERACTORS, taken from literature.
+Also contains an R script `generate_non_interacting_pairs.R` to generate the NON-INTERACTORS database `negative_interactors.xlsx` using `complex_components_xlsx` as compartment components sampling databe.